teusjoy/Animal-Adoption-Website/README.md

 # Animal-Adoption-Website
-This is an animal adoption website built in HTML, CSS, and JavaScript
+This is an animal adoption website built in HTML5, CSS3, and JavaScript.